Astroua/AstroCompute_Scripts/README.md

    * **download_data_AWS.py**: downloads data from an AWS bucket.
    * **upload_data_AWS.py**: uploads data to an AWS bucket.
    * **remove_bucket_AWS.py**: removes a bucket from AWS.
-   * **sim.py**: creates a simulated CASA MS of time-variable source for testing using CASA's simulation toolbox.

 ## User Parameters
 * All input parameters for casa_timing_script.py are set in the parameter file (param.txt)